sdras/recipe-box/content/recipes/brussels.md

 ---
 title: Shaved Brussels Sprout and Snap Peas Salad
-description: A crisp salad great as a side or a lunch main.
+description: This salad is not a star on it's own but is light and crisp and is a nice compliment to a rich dish.
+Perfect for when you're tired of the same old salad.
 meal: Lunch
 img: brussels.jpg
 alt: brussels sprout salad